MMcClure11/identicon/README.md

 # Identicon

 **TODO: Add description**
+- The application allows a user to create identicons based on a string that they input.
+- The flow of the app is as follows:
+    - Take in a string
+    - Compute the MD5 hash of the string
+    - Create a list of numberes based on the string
+    - Create an RGB color based on the first three numbers
+    - Build a grid of squares
+    - Convert the grid into an image
+    - Save the image as a png file

 ## To Run

     $ iex -S mix
     $ Identicon.main("string")
     Where "string" is the series of characters you want turned into an identicon.
     In a new terminal in the Identicon directory you can run
     $ open string.png
     and it will reveal the created identicon.

 ## Installation